-Each Party should try to manage its documents in an electronic format capable of being exchanged with other Utility Operators and Corridor Managers.
+Each Party should try to manage its documents in an electronic format capable of being exchanged with other Utility Operators and Corridor Managers, and where this is not the case, set out in its Data Improvement Plan how it will transition to the required document format.

-- 1. Each Utility Operator must, in respect of existing Utility Structures: - a) hold records of the nature and location of its existing Utility Structures in each Transport Corridor, where known; - advise the Corridor Manager of the presence (not detailed location) of its Utility Structures in each Transport Corridor within the Corridor Manager's territory as soon as practicable from the commencement of the Code; - c) provide to a requesting Party such level of detail as to location as is available to the Utility Operator; - d) ensure the information supplied is as accurate as reasonably possible; and - e) supply technical assistance, to a Party planning Works, for locating Utility Structures where reasonable and appropriate. - 2.
-Corridor Managers must: - a) provide an appropriate process for capturing the information from Section 2.8.1.1(b); - b) provide, on request by any Utility Operator, advice as to what Transport Corridor, Utility Structures and Works notified under Sections 2.7 and 4.3 are likely to be in the area of, and affected by, proposed Works; and - c) provide, on request by any Utility Operator, advice on usage patterns in the Transport Corridor and on nearby Roads (to the extent known). - 3.
-Each Party must, in respect of its own Works in Transport Corridors completed after commencement of the Code: - a) keep accurate records and, within a reasonable timeframe, make them available on request to Corridor Managers and Utility Operators planning Works in those Transport Corridors; and - b) complete the final as-built plans as soon as practicable but no later than three months after the completion of Works. - 4.
-For underground Utility Structures in Transport Corridors, the Utility Operators must ensure that methods other than simple depths are used to record the location of those Utility Structures in the future, given that surface level changes (reseals, etc.) will occur over time.
+- 1. Each Utility Operator must, in respect of existing Utility Structures: - hold records of the nature and location of its existing Utility Structures in each Transport Corridor, where known, and take steps to improve these records in accordance with the Data Improvement Plan; - b) advise the Corridor Manager of the presence (not detailed location) of its Utility Structures in each Transport Corridor within the Corridor Manager's territory as soon as practicable from the commencement of the Code; - c) provide to a requesting Party such level of detail as to location as is available to the Utility Operator; - d) ensure the information supplied is as accurate as reasonably possible; and - e) supply technical assistance, to a Party planning Works, for locating Utility Structures where reasonable and appropriate. - 2.
+Corridor Managers must: - a) provide an appropriate process for capturing the information from Section 2.8.1.1.b); - provide, on request by any Utility Operator, advice as to what Transport Corridor, Utility Structures and Works notified under Sections 2.7 and 4.3 are likely to be in the area of, and affected by, proposed Works; and - c) provide, on request by any Utility Operator, advice on usage patterns in the Transport Corridor and on nearby Roads (to the extent known). - 3.
+Each Party must, in respect of its own Works in Transport Corridors completed after commencement of the Code: - a) keep accurate records and, within a reasonable timeframe, make them available on request to Corridor Managers and Utility Operators planning Works in those Transport Corridors; - b) complete the final as-built plans as soon as practicable but no later than three months after the completion of Works; and - c) as-built plans must meet or exceed the requirements set out in the LINZ Utility Location Standard 2022. - 4.
+Information that the Utility Operator captures on the location of new and exposed Utility Structures should be accurate enough to enable future location and identification of the Utility Structures.
+The Utility Operator must ensure accuracy for such new location data that meets or exceeds the LINZ Utility Location Standard 2022.